 The Audit Committee is of the opinion that the Company has prepared accurate and reliable financial statements with adequate disclosure in accordance with accounting standards and generally accepted financial reporting standards.
 The Company complies with laws and regulations related to its business operations.
 The Company has good corporate governance, adequate and appropriate risk management and internal control, and good internal audit.
 The Company also monitors the situation and new risks to prepare for new risks that may arise both in the present and in the future.

-Information on summary of the results of duty performance of subcommittees
+8.3 Summary of the results of duty performance of subcommittees

-Meeting attendance and the results of duty performance of subcommittees
+8.3.1 - 8.3.2 Meeting attendance and the results of duty performance of subcommittees

 Meeting attendance Executive Committee